ChoudhurySoham/SlidelyDesktopApp/README.md

 2. "Create Submission" form **(Form1.vb)**
 3. "View Submission" form **(Form2.vb)**

-Note: This repo DOES NOT contain the necessary code for the backend implementation of this application
+Note: This repo DOES NOT contain the necessary code for the backend implementation of this application.
+Refer SlidelyBackend for backend implementation using Express Server